Castle Cary railway station

-Castle Cary railway station is on the Reading to Taunton line 115.25 mi south west of London Paddington and the Bristol to Weymouth line 47.75 mi south of Bristol Temple Meads.
-The two routes share tracks between Westbury and Castle Cary stations and are both operated by Great Western Railway, which also manages the station.
+Castle Cary railway station is on the Reading to Taunton line 115.25 mi south west of London Paddington and the Heart of Wessex Line 47.75 mi south of Bristol Temple Meads.
+The two routes share tracks between Westbury and Castle Cary stations, and are both operated by Great Western Railway (who operate the station), with occasional services run by South Western Railway.
 The station is 1 mi north of the market town of Castle Cary and 5 mi south of Shepton Mallet in a largely rural area of Somerset, England.